 The Indigenous Peoples have been living on this land for thousands of years before the first European explorers came to North America.
 They have established complex social, political, economic, and cultural systems in various parts of the continent.
 They lived off the land and were able to satisfy their material and spiritual needs through the resources all around them.
 Today, we recognize three distinct groups that live here: The First Nations Peoples, Inuit, and Métis.
 Winnipeg has the biggest population of Indigenous Peoples of any city in Canada.
 The French and English were the first Europeans who came on these shores.
 The first wave were explorers who were looking for the East Indies.
-Succeeding groups composed of traders, missionaries, soldiers, and colonists established colonies amongst the Indigenous Peoples.
+Succeeding groups composed of traders, Canada has three founding peoples: The Indigenous Peoples, missionaries, soldiers, and colonists established colonies amongst the Indigenous Peoples.
 This coexistence laid the foundations of the new nation.
 Over the past 200 years, Canada has developed into one of the world's most diverse countries.
 Millions of immigrants have chosen it to be their home.
 The largest groups are the English, French, Scottish, Irish, German, Italian, Chinese, Indigenous, Ukrainian, Dutch, South Asian, and Scandinavian.
 In the last 50 years, most immigrants have come from Asian countries.
 This wonderful mixture of cultures and ethnicities have made this country a haven of diversity, where multicultural people work and live in peace as proud Canadians.
+About Manitoba i Welcome to friendly Manitoba!